Manage & Deploy Applications

 Volumes

-Bind directories or files from ALPON X4 to the container for persistent data storage.
-Allows file interactions without restarting the container.
-Learn more about Docker volumes →
+Bind directories or files from the device to the container for persistent data storage.
+Learn more →

 Host Network

-Allows the container to use the host device's network stack.
-Suitable for applications requiring direct access to the host's network interface.
+Allows the container to use the host device's network stack directly.
+Suitable for applications requiring direct host network access.
 Learn more →

 Privileged

-Grants the container root access to all devices on the host system.
+Grants the container root access to all host devices.
 Use carefully — this poses security risks.
 Learn more →

 3